somework/p2p-path-finder/docs/performance/hotspot-profile.md

 critical queueing paths in [`src/Application/PathFinder/PathFinder.php`](../../src/Application/PathFinder/PathFinder.php#L727-L780) are included alongside the materialisation and graph construction code paths.

+> ℹ️  Since the BigDecimal migration, `Money::fromString()` and `ExchangeRate::fromString()`
+> pay the one-time cost of normalising Brick decimals during fixture warm-up.
+Expect
+> them to appear in profiles that include cold-start hydration; steady-state runs
+> amortise the work because downstream services reuse the cached `BigDecimal` values.

 Percentages below are inclusive – a parent function's time can exceed 100% when child costs are counted multiple times – so the tables should be interpreted as “share of work attributable to this component” rather than a disjoint partition.
 For the DTO